 Running Pace Calculator - Work Out Which Running Training Pace is Right for You

-Below I have got a running pace calculator for you.
-It will help you determine the right speed during your training.
+The running pace calculator on this page will help you determine the right speeds to hit in your running training.

-Because in your training, the pace at which you run is of utmost importance to what you are trying to achieve.
+Because in running, the pace at which you run is of utmost importance to what you are trying to achieve.

 Each type of running, each pace, will deliver its' own benefits to your body and to your running ability.